Astorga Walking Tour - Photo 1

 Astorga Walking Tour

 On this walking tour of Astorga, we'll explore the city's history, architecture, and Roman heritage.
 Tour Details.
-We will meet in front of the Episcopal Palace in the Plaza Eduardo de Castro at the designated time.
+We will meet at the specified time in front of the Episcopal Palace in the Plaza Eduardo de Castro.

 • 3 hours